SC5/sc5-styleguide/README.md

 # Styleguide generator

-Generates a styleguide from KSS notated stylesheets.
+Styleguide generator is a handy little tool that helps you generate good looking styleguides from stylesheets using KSS notation.
+Styleguide generator can be used from command line, gulp, etc. with minimal effort.

 ## How to use